19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Deity Mechanics/Death Deity.md

 ### Death Always Wins

 *Must be at least 5th [Level](../../../Player%20Characters/Derived%20Statistics/Level.md)*
-You may take a -5 to [The Spellcasting Roll](../../Spellcasting/Spellcasting.md#The%20Spellcasting%20Roll) to have the spell deal an additional 10 damage if it is successfully cast.
+You may take a -5 penalty to [The Spellcasting Roll](../../Spellcasting/Spellcasting.md#The%20Spellcasting%20Roll).
+If you did and successfully cast the spell, then that spell deals an additional 10 damage to its target(s).

 ## Their Banes